Mburu-Elvis/Exploratory-Data-Analysis/EDA.md

 - detection of errors
 - checking assumptions
 - preliminary selection of appropriate models
-- determiing the relstionship among input variables
+- determining the relationship among input variables
-- assessing the drection and rough size of relationships between input and target variables
+- assessing the direction and rough size of relationships between input and target variables

 ## EDA techniques